 New or Existing Child Care

 The Colorado Department of Human Services (CDHS) requires that certain child care centers obtain health department approval prior to operating.
 TCHD issues certification for commercial child care centers, preschools, camps, before and after programs, and group homes.
-Completion of a plan review packet is required for all newly constructed and remodeled facilities.
+Completion of a plan review packet (PDF) is required for all newly constructed and remodeled facilities.
 If you are taking over an existing space and making no to very limited updates, you may contact your local Environmental Health Office to schedule a change of ownership inspection.
 You may schedule this inspection prior to taking ownership, if you feel this to be to your benefit.
 In most cases you will need health department approval prior to being licensed by CDHS.
 Besides group homes, TCHD does not issue approval for or conduct routine inspections of residential child care programs.